atomicdata-dev/atomic-data-docs/src/interoperability/solid.md

 For more information about these differences, see the previous [RDF chapter](./rdf.md).

+## Hierarchy model and authorization

+Atomic Data uses `parent-child` hierarchies to model data and performan authorization checks.
+This closely resembles how filesystems work, and is therefore familiar to most users.
+Solid uses

 ## Solid is more mature

 Atomic Data has significant gaps at this moment - not just in the implementations, but also in the spec.
 This makes it not yet usable for most applications.
 Here's a list of things missing in Atomic Data, with links to their open issues and links to their existing Solid counterpart.

-- No way to restrict access to reading content.
+- No way yet to restrict access to reading content.
 Only for writing content with Commits.
 [WAC](https://github.com/solid/web-access-control-spec) in Solid.
-Also, [No hierarchy model](https://github.com/ontola/atomic-data/issues/18).
-[ShapeTrees in Solid](https://shapetrees.org/TR/specification/index.html#ecosystem).
-(We're working on an implementation of a hierarchy with authorization, see [issue](https://github.com/ontola/atomic-data/issues/18))
 - No inbox or [notifications](https://www.w3.org/TR/ldn/) ([issue](https://github.com/ontola/atomic-data/issues/28))
-- No way to discover content from user ID.
 - No support from a big community, a well-funded business or the inventor of the world wide web.